jeremytammik/tbc/a/1958_detail_component.md

 Peter [PitPaf](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/12564927) of [Piotr Żuraw Architekt](https://www.zurawarchitekt.pl)
 presenting [one click convert detail elements to detail family](https://forums.autodesk.com/t5/revit-api-forum/one-click-convert-detail-elements-to-detail-family/td-p/11230155):

-> I'm working on Revit Addin to automate and simplify creation of detail Components families.
+> I'm working on a Revit add-in to automate and simplify creation of detail Components families.

 > This is helps create detail components on the fly just in model view.